Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Structural Graph Parameters

-\begin{claimproof} Computing~$K$ takes~$\Oh(3^\ell \cdot n^3)$ time and the time for preprocessing all singleton cliques is linear in~$n+m$.
+Finally, we analyze the running time of our algorithm.
+The algorithm runs in time~$f(\ell) \cdot n^3$ for some computable function~$f$.
+Computing~$K$ takes~$\Oh(3^\ell \cdot n^3)$ time and the time for preprocessing all singleton cliques is linear in~$n+m$.
 Guessing the edges in~$K$ takes~$\Oh(\ell^{4\ell})$ time as we may assume that we choose at most~$2\ell$ out of~$\ell^2$ edges.
 Guessing the number~$p$ of connecting components takes~$\Oh(\ell)$ time and we may assume that~$p = 2\ell$ as any solution can be viewed as a solution with~$p=2\ell$ and a sufficient number of connecting components that do not connect any vertices in~$K$.
 The time to guess the structure of one connecting component takes~$\Oh(2^\ell \cdot \ell \cdot (2\ell)^{4\ell} \cdot B(2\ell))$ time, where~$B(i)$ is the~$i$\textsuperscript{th} Bell number.
 Hence, the time to guess the structure of~$p$ connecting components is in~$\Oh((2^\ell \cdot \ell \cdot (2\ell)^{4\ell} \cdot B(2\ell))^{2\ell})$.
 Next, guessing which connecting components of the minimal backbone are contained in the same clique~$C$ in~$G'$ and what the type and the connection type of~$C$ are take~$\Oh(B(2\ell) \cdot 9^{2\ell})$ time.
 Computing a solution for the special case where~$C$ is a weak clique and the connection type is efficient takes~$\Oh(\ell^2 \cdot n^3)$ time by \Cref{claim-special-case}.
 The time for all other cases is~$f(4\ell) \cdot n^3$ for each connecting component for some computable function~$f$ \cite{RS95}.
-Since there are at most~$2\ell$ connecting components and all other computations (including the bipartite-matching algorithm in the end) only incur a multiplicative factor in~$\ell$ or an additive summand in~$n$, which is dominated by~$n^3$, the overall running time is~$f'(\ell) \cdot n^3$ for some computable function~$f'$. \end{claimproof}
+Since there are at most~$2\ell$ connecting components and all other computations (including the bipartite-matching algorithm in the end) only incur a multiplicative factor in~$\ell$ or an additive summand in~$n$, which is dominated by~$n^3$, the overall running time is~$f'(\ell) \cdot n^3$ for some computable function~$f'$.
+This concludes the proof. \end{proof}